oovm/tailwind-rs/projects/tailwind-to-css/src/modules/transition/delay/readme.md

-Utilities for scaling elements with transform.
+Utilities for controlling the delay of CSS transitions.

 ## Example